orbis-dei/orbis-dei.github.io/content/places/lt-basilica-of-the-nativity-of-the-blessed-virgin-mary.md

 ---
-title: "Basilica of the Nativity of the Blessed Virgin Mary (Our Lady of Šiluva)"
+title: "Basilica of the Nativity of the Blessed Virgin Mary (Our Lady of Siluva)"
 location: {lat: 55.5306126, lng: 23.2199252}

 tags: